AlexTNguyen/QueueR/README.md

 <b>Briefly describe how your team plans to market or advertise the app.</b><br>
-(1) We could manually notify restaurant owners and try to convince them to use the app.
+(1) We could manually notify restaurant owners and try to convince them to try the app.
 We could also try to find a popular newsletter for restaurant owners or food lovers and try to advertise it there.

-(2)This app would be advertised through the dining halls, flyers throughout campus, or school newsletters.
+(2) This app would be advertised through the dining halls, flyers throughout campus, or school newsletters.